puniverse/capsule/README.md

 * `Application-Name`: the name of the application, used to define its ID
 * `Application-Version`: the application's version, used to define its ID
 * `Application-Class`: the application's main class
-* `Application`: The Maven coordinates of the application's main JAR (can be a capsule)
+* `Application`: the Maven coordinates of the application's main JAR or the path of the main JAR within the capsule
 * `Unix-Script`: a startup script to be run *instead* of `Application-Class` on Unix/Linux/Mac OS, given as a path relative to the capsule's root
 * `Windows-Script`: a startup script to be run *instead* of `Application-Class` on Windows, given as a path relative to the capsule's root
 * `Extract-Capsule`: if `false`, the capsule JAR will not be extracted to the filesystem (default: `true`)